David

 “You told me you drooled on your desk, David.”

 “I said what I said.”
-He gave a proud shrug.
+He shrugged.
 “Confidence is attractive.”

 That made her laugh again.
 Softer this time.

-David looked at her, eyes lingering a second longer than they should have.
+David looked at her and smiled.
 “It’s nice talking to you like this.
 You’ve got a good vibe, you know?”

-“A good vibe?” she repeated, raising a brow.
+“A good vibe?” she repeated, raising a brow with a smirk.

 “Yeah.
 Smart, sarcastic, sassy when necessary. . . it’s cute.”